 - Reduce time spent on updating product/service content by X percent

-By taking time to plan, you’re going to get the most out of your PIM as you know exactly what you want it to do for you.
-For more on the benefits of a PIM, click here.
+By taking time to plan, you’re going to get the most out of your PIM system as you know exactly what you want it to do for you.

 Which type of PIM systems could work best for my business needs?

 - On-premise – this type allows users to create a system from scratch.
 This means you’ll have complete control over your system design and data.
 However, developing is very complex (not to mention the actual implementation) so the setup costs can be quite high.
 You’re also responsible for all the maintenance, keeping up with updates and data security - also costly and time-consuming

 - Cloud SaaS – unlike on-premise PIM systems, cloud SaaS (software-as-a-service) comes with lower setup costs, maintenance costs and data security management because the cloud vendors handle that for you.
 Updates are all automated too.
 The drawbacks are your data will be hosted on a third party rather than your own systems.
 This means you’ll be reliant on an SLA for data access and won’t be in control of updates